malcprentice/malcprentice.github.io/Project-CauseEffectThreeParagraphs.md

     * "In summary, there are three main causes of TOPIC - 1, 2, and 3 - of which the most important is 3."
     * [Final Comment Sentence](Style-WriteAFinalComment)

+## Tips and help
+* I will share a template on Classroom later.
+* Try to put your causes in order (e.g. least important to most, or local to global)